-A Climate Central analysis shows that the number of large fires on Forest Service land is increasing dramatically (http://assets.climatecentral.org/pdfs/westernwildfires2016vfinal.pdf).
+Source: (http://assets.climatecentral.org/pdfs/westernwildfires2016vfinal.pdf).

-Example language: Reduced snowpack means reduced water storage, irrigation shortages, and winter and summer recreation losses.
-A higher winter streamflow increases the chance of rivers flooding, increasing the need for stormwater management and flood protection.
+Example language: Snowpacks are now in a state of long-term decline-meaning reduced water storage, irrigation shortages, and winter and summer recreation losses.
+As snowpacks melt earlier, the higher winter streamflow increases the chance of rivers flooding, increasing the need for stormwater management and flood protection.
 With the melt happening earlier, there is a lower summer flow, which results in conflicts over water resources, reduced hydropower, and negative effects on salmon populations (and other wildlife dependent upon riparian systems).

 Average winter precipitation is expected to increase over the long term, but year-to-year variability in precipitation is also projected to increase.
 Years of abnormally low precipitation and extended drought are expected and increases in extreme events, such as heavy rainfall, are also anticipated to occur more often.
+That can destabilize water management systems.

-Example language: Sea level rise impacts shorelines, ecosystems, and coastal human populations.
+Example language: Rising sea levels are impacting shorelines, ecosystems, and coastal human populations.
 Over the last 100 years, 50% of coastal wetlands have been destroyed due to land use changes, sea level rise and extreme weather events.